 Lynn Thomson, Manager of Family and Community Engagement, has a MA in Museum Education from Tufts University, a BFA in Photography from The Art Institute of Boston at Lesley University and a Certificate in Early Childhood Education from Nashua Community College.
 In her position as Manager of Family and Community Engagement, Lynn organizes all family, adult and community programs at the Museum.

 Ann Bible, Museum Educator and Lead Interpreter, has a passion for the conversations art objects inspire in audiences of all ages.
 Before coming to the Currier, she worked in the Education Department at the MFA and taught art history at Emmanuel College.
 She has a B.A. from Wellesley College, an M.A. from the Institute of Fine Arts at NYU, and a Ph.D. from the Department of Architecture at MIT.

-Sadie Barton, Art Education Assistant, is a talented artist and former Art Center student.
+Sadie Barton, Art Education Assistant and Interim Tour and Volunteer Manager, is a talented artist and former Art Center student.
 She recently graduated from NHIA with a BFA in Illustration.
 In addition to her responsibilities in the Art Education department, Sadie is a highly sought-after freelance illustrator and muralist.